mochoy/personal-site/src/assets/blog/remote_microsoft_internship/remote_microsoft_internship.md

 ### Other Teams

-The Xbox and Surface Duo hoodie were specific to my team/org, and other teams/orgs had their own swag too.
+The Xbox and Surface Duo hoodie were specific to my team/org, and other teams/orgs had their own swag.
 A lot of the swag was branded with the org logo too.
 Here are a few things other teams/orgs offered.
 I'd throw in some pictures but unfortunately Slack deleted them.

 - Hoodies
 - Backpacks